charlottekyng/usb-modules-v2/README.md

 1. If the reason is not obvious, try deleting any invalid/empty files, then re-run it.
 Sometimes there are transient system glitches and a simple re-run is enough to fix it.

+1. If it is related to resources, re-run it once or twice more.
+Some tools (e.g. GATK) occasionally get stuck for unknown reasons, or there were transient system glitches that cause something to be stuck.
+If the tool fails on the same sample several times, then tell Charlotte...

+1. If your parameters seem to be correct but the commands in the log file are not correct, there could be a bug (or ten).
 ---

 # Example recipes